Richard S. Whitcomb

+In particular, during and after the Korean War, he helped the Korean people who suffered from the war, in every way he could.

 Early life

 Whitcomb was born in Kansas, on 27 December 1894.

 Military career

 As a Major during World War II, Whitcomb served in Iceland (1941-1943) and was the commander of the U.S. Army's 11th Port Company in England and France (1943-1945).
 He was promoted to Brigadier General soon after World War II and served as the U.S. Army's port commander in Manila, Philippines during the mid-1940s.

-During Korean War, he was appointed as a commander of 2nd logistics command of Busan in 1953.
+During the Korean War, Whitcomb was appointed as a commander of the 2nd Logistics Command, Busan in 1953.

+In November 1953, shortly after the signing of the armistice, there took place a big fire in a Busan refugee shantytown.
+At that time, he did not hesitate to unpack clothes and food from the military warehouses for more than 30,000 victims of the unprecedented fire.
+For that matter, he was summoned to the U.S. Congress to answer questions about his abuse of authority as a wartime military commander.

 Later life

-He left the United States Army in February 1955. he stayed in South Korea and dedicated the rest of his life to restoration project of postwar South Korea.
+He left the United States Army in February 1955. he stayed in South Korea and dedicated the rest of his life to restoration project of postwar South Korea and exhumation of remains of US soldiers who were killed during the Battle of Chosin Reservoir, also known as the Battle of Lake Changjin.

+He died in 1982 and he was buried in United Nations Memorial Cemetery in Busan.

+Contributions to the Korean people

+General Whitcomb was indeed “an American who loved Korea more than Koreans”.
+He made the following dedicated efforts to help the many Koreans suffering from the Korean War: